NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

   >>> print(afrho.to_phase(0 * u.deg, 3.3 * u.deg, Phi=Phi))
   6809.422621373015 cm

-An optional parameter, `phasecor`, in, e.g., the `fluxd` and `from_fluxd` methods indicates if a phase function should be considered.
+An optional parameter, `phasecor`, in the `fluxd` and `from_fluxd` methods indicates if a phase function should be considered.

   >>> eph['phase'] = 3.3 * u.deg       # add phase angle to the ephemeris
   >>> afrho = Afrho.from_fluxd(wave, flam, aper, eph=eph, S=Slam, phasecor=True)